vercel/next.js/examples/with-sentry/README.md

 - `_app.js` renders on both the server and client
 - `_error.js` is rendered by Next.js while handling certain types of exceptions for you.
 It is overridden so those exceptions can be passed along to Sentry
 - Each API route is handled with `withSentry`
-- `next.config.js` completes automatically the required config to use Sentry, through `withSentryConfig`
+- `next.config.js` automatically configures the app to use Sentry through `withSentry`

 ## Deploy your own